Tuesday, 5 December 2006

 This year, I have already seen 4 Hindi films where hamari Dilli plays a key role, and the year is not yet over.
 Perhaps, in 2006 there were other films too, that were based in Delhi, that I have missed.
 The question I am asking is, which of these films reflected the real spirit of Delhi?

 It started with Rang de Basanti.
-In RDB, India Gate was not just a distant shot seen from the windows of the passing car or autorickshaw but it played an important role in a crucial scene along with the spacious bunglows of the ministers, not too far from it.
+In RDB, India Gate was not just a distant shot seen from the windows of the passing car or autorickshaw but it played an important role in a crucial scene along with the spacious bungalows of the ministers, not too far from it.
 It was essentially a south Delhi kind of Delhi in RDB, where upper middle class lives.
 There were a few scenes of old Delhi and the Muslim culture but they were more like cameos and didn't affect the overall voice and texture of the film, that remained essentially south Delhi.
-I felt that, Aamir Khan as the sikh son of a dhaba-owner and his disgruntled companions, suceeded in giving life to the growing up experience in Delhi.
+I felt that, Aamir Khan as the Sikh son of a dhaba-owner and his disgruntled companions, succeeded in giving life to the growing up experience in Delhi.
 I could identify with it.
 Its language, ambience, people were the kind you find in Delhi.

 Then came Fanaa, another Aamir Khan starrer.
 Here Delhi was just an interlude, a background to the shairo-shayari and songs.
 The film highlighted the touristy part of Delhi.
 It skimmed superficially over Delhi, not really trying to look at the life of the city.
 In spite of the luminous Kajol, I felt that it was a synthetic make-believe world, not really reflecting anything real about the city or its people.

-The third film that I saw was Khosla ka Ghosla.
+The third film that I saw was Khosla ka Ghosla (KKG).
 It was a more of a west Delhi kind of ambience, people who usually live in Punjabi Bagh or Rajouri Garden.
 It was also very real.
 The way neighbours reacted, the way people talked and went around their lives, it was able to catch the spirit of dilliwallas.
 There was a part of the film dealing with Mandi house and Bhartiya Kala Kendra part of Delhi, the part involving theatre-wallas.
 This part was slightly less real in the way the two main actors behaved (Navin Nischol and Tara Sharma), but even in these scenes, all the side actors were very dilliwallas.
 KKG was also quite enjoyable in a Gulzaar-Hrikeksh Mukherjee kind of way, that was refreshing.

 Finally the last Delhi-based film that I saw was Ahista Ahista.
 It was mainly an old Delhi, Chandni Chowk kind of Delhi, around Jama Masjid, Dariyaganj and Red Fort.
-In the film, at times the way the actors (Abhay deol and Soha Ali Khan) walked effortlessly from Red Fort to Niajammuddin or to Qutab Minaar did jarr a bit but overall, the ambience of narrow streets and the Muslim culture was quite real.
+In the film, at times the way the actors (Abhay deol and Soha Ali Khan) walked effortlessly from Red Fort to Niajammuddin or to Qutab Minaar, did jarr a bit but overall, the ambience of narrow streets and the Muslim culture was quite real.
 However, the film was marred by the actors, their way of speaking, their general way of behaving, that seemed false and out of place in Chandni Chowk.
 Abhay Deol is a nice looking guy, reminding me of Dharmendra in vintage films like Bandini, but he did not look like or act like old Delhi person.
 His dialogues did not ring of old Delhi, they seemed very Mumbaiwalla.
 His other friends, they seemed as if they had come out of the TV serial Nukkad, falsely nice and synthetic.
-This does not mean that film was very bad, but in my opinion, it could not catch the spirit of Delhi.
+This does not mean that film was bad, but in my opinion, it could not catch the spirit of Delhi.

 So which of these films did catch the dil of Dilli?
 I think that the real competition is between RDB and KKG.
 Ahista Ahista and Fanaa were not about real Delhi.
 I can't decide between RDB and KKG.